 Brymore Academy will respond to a child sending indecent images as a safeguarding concern.
 The DSL/Senior Leadership Team will seek advice from the police and will consider a referral to children’s services.

-Responding to Incidents of Peer-on-Peer Abuse
+Responding to Incidents of child on child Abuse

 All staff should recognise that children can abuse their peers in different ways, including online abuse.